 3. til.
 Single <l> spellings til peaked in 1550 and died out by 1680.
 The seventeenth century occurrences of til in Google N-grams seem largely artefactual, most being texts in other languages and transcription problems.
 The seventeenth century commonly used apostrophes to show contractions (Scholfield, 2016), usually for single letters rather than multi-letter prefixes like un, so ’til might not seem unusual.
 But only a single example can be found in a 1655 translation of Machiavelli 'til the event.
 The OED has no examples of ’til before 1939.

 The photos below illustrate the range of alternative forms in the contemporary language of the street, including til’, ’till, ’til, untill, til.
-Clearly even in these semi-formal uses many people are not confined to a choice between till and until; they know that an apostrophe is needed, the most logical being ’till and ’til; they know that double <ll> is present somewhere and that they must avoid ’til, hence untill.
-As with the greengrocer’s apostrophe in forms like new’s and special’s, the apostrophe in street signs is not ruled by the punctuation rules of printed texts.
+Clearly, even in these semi-formal uses many people are not confined to a choice between till and until; they know that an apostrophe is needed, the most logical being ’till and ’til; they know that double <ll> is present somewhere and that they must avoid ’til, hence untill.
+As with the greengrocer’s apostrophe in forms like new’s and special’s, the apostrophe in street signs is not governed by the punctuation rules of printed texts.

 Examples of till and until in street signs

 Thus we can see that the issue of until, till and their variants is not clear-cut.
-Any prescriptive advice might be that the more frequent until would be safest in prose writing but that in other genres like street signs there is a wider choice of forms.
+Any prescriptive advice might be that the more frequent until would be safest in prose writing but that, in other genres like street signs, there is a wider choice of forms.